Brax1000/Brax1000/README.md

 ### 🟡 About Me

-I'm a **1st Year BSIT student** at the **Technological University of the Philippines – Manila**, documenting my journey into programming and software development.
+I'm a **BSIT freshman** at the **Technological University of the Philippines – Manila**, documenting my journey into programming and software development.
 Still early in the game, still learning the ropes — but building real projects one step at a time. 💛

 ---